The Year Ahead

 Roadshow 6: Being Human (curated by the Behaviour, Brain and Society GRP)

 February 2022 - 'Health'

-Our research is at the cutting edge of new thinking about health and wellbeing.
 We have perhaps never been more aware of the need for research into health as we are now, and we search for hope and innovation in health care as never before.
 In this month we will showcase our collaborations across the city and beyond which strive to improve the health and wellbeing of all.
 Our events this month will focus on problem solving and working together for a fitter, healthier world.

 Roadshow 7: Health (curated by the Health GRP with involvement from the Centre for Mental Health and Wellbeing)

 March 2022 - 'Amazing Women'